 - Peer mentoring

 Let’s explore each of these individually to get a well-rounded idea of the nuances of group mentoring.

-In this form of group mentorship, one mentor (who is a senior employee or executive with a wealth of experience) leads mentoring sessions with multiple mentees.
+In this form of group mentorship, one mentor leads mentoring sessions with multiple mentees.

 The mentor can organize the discussions in a couple of ways.

-The second way one mentor can lead multiple mentees is by organizing the session to be a Q/A format where mentees bring their ideas, goals, or challenges to the group and the mentor guides a group discussion around finding a solution.
-In this sense, they don’t lead the discussion but act as an MC who supports and encourages the group to help each other.
+- The second way one mentor can lead to multiple mentees is by organizing the session to be a Q/A format where mentees bring their ideas, goals, or challenges to the group, and the mentor guides a group discussion around finding a solution.
+In this sense, they don’t lead the discussion but act as an emcee who supports and encourages the group to help each other.

-Workplace mentoring programs may choose to pair one mentor with several mentees because there aren’t enough mentors to have a one-to-one ratio.
+You may choose one mentor with multiple mentees because there aren’t enough mentors to have a one-to-one ratio.
 Despite the constraints of not having enough mentors, this model is just as effective as one-on-one mentoring (more on that later.)

-In a group mentoring format with several mentors and mentees, the sessions can look similar to a networking event.
+With several mentors and mentees, the sessions can look similar to a mentorship networking event.
 The groups are typically larger with looser guardrails on the discussion.

-It may be an opportunity to get several leaders and employees in the same space (virtually or in-person) to discuss goals for the organization or run ideas past executives.
+It may be an opportunity to get several leaders and employees in the same space (virtually or in-person) to discuss higher-level goals, like the organization’s 5-year plan and share ideas with executives.
 Both leaders and employees can gain a fresh perspective on how they view certain things in the organization.